-Since the COVID-19 pandemic began, education has changed forever.
+With the rise of eLearning, education has changed forever.
 In 2017, only about 77 percent of US companies used online learning, but nearly everyone made the switch in 2020.
-And post-lockdown, 73 percent of students surveyed said they prefer a fully online format for some courses.
-Millions of students continue to study either fully online or in a mixed format.
-It’s essential to guarantee them the best learning experience.
+And post-pandemic, millions of learners continue to study either fully online or in a mixed format which is why It’s essential to guarantee them the best learning experience.

-In this post, you will learn how to improve streaming quality and guarantee the best user experience to your online learning platform clients.
+In this blog, I will go into how streaming is significant for eLearning, what to pay attention to improve streaming quality, and how to guarantee the best user experience for your online learning platform.

 Why Quality Streaming Matters

 As I mentioned above, the user experience on eLearning platforms is extremely important and quality of experience (QoE) is a part of how that is measured.
 There are many factors to (QoE), one being the application that users will access when looking to engage with content and another being the viewing experience that users will have after requesting content to play.
 In regards to the streaming portion, you need to make sure the playback experience is flawless, which matters more today than ever due to the amount of competition in the ever-growing e-learning marketing.
 Bad experiences on your platform can turn into significant churn in users and negative reviews on your service that are public for everyone to see.
 This can be avoided through constant testing and in-depth user/viewer analytics that report your user’s experiences and track metrics such as:

 - Player Performance

 - Video Quality